Setup

 Try to save the helpless astronauts who are being left stranded in space by the evil Zork.

-1. In GitHub desktop write “Made first change” in the Summary (required) box
+• In GitHub Desktop, enter “Made first change” in the Summary (required) field

 GitHub Desktop first commit